mc-resource/cli/README.md

 ## Usage

-mcr Command-Line Interface (CLI) is accessible using Terminal to interact with resources in the Path. the Shortcut is `mcr`.
+mcr Command-Line Interface (CLI) is accessible using Terminal to interact with resources in the Path.
+The shortcut is `mcr`.

 ## Quickstart

 - ### Initialization

-    Like other package managers, mcr should be initialized with a manifest file named `concrete.json` for every project. to initialize, run: `mcr init`
+    Like other package managers, mcr should be initialized with a manifest file named `concrete.json` for every project.
+To initialize, run: `mcr init`
     <br>terminal asks you for **Game Version** and **Loader** you want to use.
-    <br>these can be set on the first command using these options:
+    <br> These can be set on the first command using these options:
     - `--game-version`: Specifies Minecraft Version. example: `mcr init --game-version 1.20.1`
     - `--loader`: Specifies Minecraft Loader. example: `mcr init --loader fabric`